SUPERREALCODER/NeuroRAG/readme.md

 - **Answer Generation:** Uses an LLM (OpenAI GPT or Claude) to answer questions grounded in retrieved documents.
 - **Caching:** Redis caches frequent queries and generated answers for faster performance.
 - **Authentication & Multi-Tenancy:** Users log in via Google OAuth.
 Data is scoped per tenant.
-- **Minimal Frontend:** Web interface for document upload and chat-style querying.
+- **Frontend:** Web interface for document upload and chat-style querying.
 - **Production-Ready Setup:** Docker Compose configuration for all services.

 ---